sapg-dev/Lemur-Connect-Social-Platform/README.md

 ## Contributing

 I welcome contributions!
-Please read my [CONTRIBUTING.md](CONTRIBUTING.md) for details on my code of conduct and the process for submitting pull requests to this project.
+Please read my [CONTRIBUTING.md](CONTRIBUTING.md)(soon to come) for details on my code of conduct and the process for submitting pull requests to this project.

 ## License